thielj/docker-health-proxy/README.md

 If your docker socket is exposed over the network, you will need to pass the `NGINX_DOCKER_HOST` environment variable.
-For port 2375 on your host, you probably want something like `http://localhost:2375` or `host.docker.internal:2375`, depending on your actual setup.
+For port 2375 on your host, you probably want something like `localhost:2375` or `host.docker.internal:2375`, depending on your actual setup, without the `http://` prefix or a trailing `/`.

-NOTE: everyone able to connect to this port has full root access to your system.
+**NOTE: everyone able to connect to this port has full root access to your system.**

 The other option is to mount the docker socket.
 The default setup is usually similar to mine below, giving access to `root` and every member of the `docker` group: